genevievebrooks/OWASP-juice-shop-solutions/README.md

 <<a|ascript>alert(`xss`)</script>
 ```
 In each case, the sanitizer removes what it _thinks_ to be the html tag, followed by the next character after it.
 In the first example that would be `<script>a` and in the second example it is `<a|a`.
+Next, we need to bypass the CSP (change it to allow inline Javascript) so the payload can be executed.
+Open the Network tab of the developer settings.
+Set your profile picture using a valid image URL and then inspect the network activity.
+You should see in the `profile`